 Marcelo has 20 years experience in the health care and consumer/ high tech industries with Bristol-Myers Squibb and other Fortune 500 companies.
 He has held management positions in the areas of logistics, operations, supply chain planning, customer service and international trade both in North and South America.
 His current role at BMS is Regional Director, Global Logistics Services responsible for distribution strategy, logistics compliance, 3PL management, best practices implementation and customer service.
 Marcelo holds an MBA from Thunderbird, School of Global Management and a Certificate in Logistics Management from Georgia Institute of Technology.

-Head of IT, Global Supply Chain
+Head of IT, Global Quality

-Associate Director, Logistics Supply Chain
+Senior Director, Finance & Supply Chain

 Senior Director, Global Supply Chain